Josh Kroeger: Professional career

+On November 22, 2010, Kroeger signed a minor league contract with the Florida Marlins organization.
+He made 82 appearances for the Triple-A New Orleans Zephyrs in 2011, batting .284/.372/.465 with 11 home runs, 56 RBI, and eight stolen bases.

 In 13 minor league seasons, Kroeger hit .276 with 154 home runs and 743 RBI in 1,434 games.
 His most productive seasons came in Venezuela, where he was widely known as 'La Pesadilla' (The Nightmare), primarily due to his clutch hitting ability for delivering a game-winning hit or belting a home run against the opposite team, as well as for the phonetic similarity of his surname to the fictional character Freddy Krueger.
 Overall, he posted a .297/.401/.482 slash line with 27 homers and 128 RBI in 224 games during his five-season stint in the league.

 Besides Caracas, Kroeger played with the Águilas del Zulia and Bravos de Margarita and served as a reinforcement for the Caribes de Anzoátegui in the 2010-2011 postseason, when he earned Most Valuable Player honors.